Budapestby VisitCity Guides

 Savory palacsinta demonstrates the versatile technique before sweet variations like Gundel Palacsinta

-Túrógombóc: Simple Perfection
+Túrógombóc: Simple but Amazing

 Golden túrógombóc cheese dumplings with toasted breadcrumbs and dark berry jam